 Another great idea is to track the Instagram profiles of your competitors.
 Usually, they will focus on the same results and the same customers as you do, so they may have a similar content strategy.
 Analyze not only your own successes and failures but those of your competitors as well.
 Check out their posts, photos, reviews, likes, subscribers, etc. Get an idea of what they’re focusing on.
 For example, if you represent a chain of seafood restaurants, find out the sort of content that’s popular on the market.
 Maybe it’s information on serving oysters or videos about fishermen producing seafood?
 This will help you focus on strategies that really do work, and avoid mistakes.

 Put it all out on the table!
 Tell about you special deals and loyalty programs that you offer to your regulars and new customers.
 So you can significantly expand your customer base.
 In order to maximize your loyalty program, you will most likely need additional tools to interact with customers.
 Therefore, choosing POS system for your cafe or restaurant, make sure that it has all the features that you want to implement in your business.
 You'll never know until you give it a shot, right?
-Many POS systems offer customers to try the software before actual buying, for example, Poster has a 15-days free trial that allows trying the program to the fullest.
+Many POS systems offer customers to try the software before actual buying, for example.

 Learn the art of taking pictures